 What is Branding?

 A brand refers to a business marketing concept that helps people identify a particular company, product, or individual.
 Brands are intangible; you can not touch them or see them.
-However, they shape the customers’ perception of the company and their products.
+However, they shape the customers’ perception of the company and its products.
 They are also considered one of a company’s most valuable assets.
 A strong brand ensures its mission – the why, how, when, with, who, and what – is cohesive both internally and externally.

 Branding is the marketing material that aids in building brand perception.
 It includes a distinct name, term, symbol, or logo that identifies a business’s goods and/or services.
 Branding is crucial when building a business.
 It allows customers to connect with you and gives your company an edge over your competitors.
 Brand congruence is another imperative step when running a business and ensures the harmony and consistency of your business.